jonnonz1/nz-statute-book/acts/public/1988/tariff-act-1988.md

   (b) list all Acts and Orders in Council that are enacted on or after 1 January 2010 and before the stated date and that amend, modify, revoke, or revoke and replace some or all of the Tariff.
 (4) Nothing in section 9A or this section prevents the chief executive from ensuring that other information is published or made available with the Tariff, so long as in doing so the chief executive ensures that it is indicated clearly that the other information does not form part of, or have legal effect as part of, the Tariff.ExampleExamples of other information are—the Excise and Excise-equivalent Duties Table (as that term is defined in the Customs and Excise Act 1996):details of prohibited imports:tables explaining the correlation between former and current Tariff items.

-### 9C Regulations (Disallowance) Act 1989 and Acts and Regulations Publication Act 1989
+### 9C Application of Legislation Act 2012
-Orders in Council amending or modifying the Tariff made under section 9 or 10 on or after 1 January 2010— (a) are regulations for the purposes of the Regulations (Disallowance) Act 1989 and must be presented to the House of Representatives not later than 16 sitting days after the day on which they are made; but
+Orders in Council amending or modifying the Tariff made under section 9 or 10 on or after 1 July 2011 are disallowable instruments, but not legislative instruments, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
-  (b) are not regulations for the purposes of the Acts and Regulations Publication Act 1989.

 ### 9D Judicial notice of Tariff
 Judicial notice must be taken by all courts and persons acting judicially of the Tariff.